jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl_automatically_w_variables.rst

     New-Item makePythonTdd.ps1
     tree /F

-  the `history program`_ shows all the commands I typed in the terminal_ so far, and I use them to write the program_ that will automatically make a Python_ `Test Driven Development`_ environment for me
+  the `history program`_ shows all the commands I typed in the terminal_ so far, and I use them to write the program_ that will automatically make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` for me

 * I open ``makePythonTdd.ps1`` in the :ref:`editor<2 editors>` of the `Integrated Development Environment (IDE)`_, then add the commands I used to make the ``magic`` project to the file_